immcantation/scoper/docs/topics/identicalClones.md

 Also used to determine sequence length for grouping.

 v_call
-:   name of the column containing the V-segment allele calls.
+:   character name of the column containing the V-segment allele calls.

 j_call
-:   name of the column containing the J-segment allele calls.
+:   character name of the column containing the J-segment allele calls.

 clone
-:   output column name containing the clonal cluster identifiers.
+:   the output column name containing the clonal clustering identifiers.

 fields
-:   character vector of additional columns to use for grouping.
+:   additional fields to use for grouping.
-Sequences with disjoint values in the specified fields will be classified as separate clones.

 cell_id
 :   name of the column containing cell identifiers or barcodes.